TheDrBee/oSCILLAtor/README.md

 ### Adt
 How to define and use (user defined) algebraic data types (ADTs), and how to call transitions using the JS lib with ADT arguments:

-1) The [Adt smart contract](./contracts/Adt.scilla) defines and ADT `Item` which can be a shirt or a barbell.
+1. The [Adt smart contract](./contracts/Adt.scilla) defines and ADT `Item` which can be a shirt or a barbell.
 An Item has a weight (a `Uint32`).
 Then, an
 ADT `Parcel` is defined that consists of either one or two Items.
 The Items must not necessarily be of the same type, so a Parcel can contain a shirt and a barbell, for example.
 Depending on the (total) weight of the contents of a Parcel (the weight of the item(s) it contains) the shipping cost is computed.
 Finally, the Parcel is stored together with its shipping cost in a list.
 This also shows application of the builtin ADT [Pair](https://scilla.readthedocs.io/en/latest/scilla-in-depth.html#pair): The list entries are `Pair {Parcel Uint32}`, i.e., pairs (parcel, shipping cost).

-2. The [Script ADTInterfacing.js](./js/ADTInterfacing.js) shows how to call transitions that have an ADT as argument (in the [ADTInterfacing smart contract](./contracts/ADTInterfacing.scilla)):
+2. The [Script Interfacing.js](./js/Interfacing.js) shows how to call transitions that have built in and user defined ADTs as argument, i.e. how to create the 'args' in JS, see [Interfacing below](#interfacing).
-- A user defined ADT needs to be pre-fixed with the contracts address, see the call to `transition ABTest(v: AB)`.
-- A list needs to be an array of the elements, or can be constructed using `Nil` and `Cons`, similar to the way of constructing it in Scilla, see the call to `transition ListTest(list: List String)` which shows this for 2 lists of strings: ["A", "B", "C"] and ["A", "B"]
-- An option needs to be constructed using `Some` constructor and the value in `arguments`, see the call to `transition OptionTest(option: Option Uint32)` which shows this for an Option ADT holding a Uint32 value.

 ### AdtMap
 How to create a map storing user defined algebraic data types (ADTs):